 The only way to join an agency is to be invited by an agency administrator.
 Your relationship with them, including how you get paid, is managed privately outside of Upwork.
 You can learn more about agencies below to help you decide if agencies might be a good fit for you.

 Exclusive Agency Relationships

 Exclusive agency members work on Upwork only as part of their agency.
 This is the most common type of agency relationship.
 Your profile and proposals will be branded with your agency to make the agency’s part in the work relationship clear to the clients.
 All contracts will be paid to the agency and the agency will pay you.
 In this relationship, you cannot submit proposals for jobs as an individual or bill clients directly.

 Non-Exclusive Agency Relationships

 Non-exclusive agency members can work on Upwork independently and as part of an agency.
 Agency contracts will be paid to the agency.
 Independent contracts are paid to you.

-By default, you’ll appear in the marketplace as an independent freelancer not associated with an agency.
 If you wish to be treated as an agency member in search results, on your profile, and when clients reach out to you, you’ll need to set the agency as your default team in your Settings › My Teams.